Spot the Error MCQs

 3 / 10

-The following sentence has been split into four segment.
-Identify the segment that contains an error.
+The following sentence has been split into four segments.
+Identify the segment that contains a grammatical error.

 4 / 10